GM Whirlfire engine: GT-404/505/606

 The GM RTS-3T candidate prototype (1972) tested under the Transbus Program also used a GT-404.
 In the late 1970s, the U.S. Departments of Energy and Transportation jointly conducted the Gas Turbine Transit Bus Demonstration Program, using the DDA GT-404 gas turbine in both transit buses and highway coaches.
-11 GT-404-4 engines were built for this program; this version was rated at a nominal 300 hp output with a turbine inlet temperature of 1875 F; as-shipped, tested engine output varied from 282.8 to 304.3 hp, with BSFC between 0.428 to 0.447 lb/hp·h.
+11 GT-404-4 engines were built for this program; this version was rated at a nominal 300 hp output with a turbine inlet temperature of 1875 F; as-shipped, tested engine output varied from 282.8 to 304.3 hp, with BSFC between 0.428 and 0.447 lb/hp·h.
 Under the demonstration program, four GT-404-powered RTS-II (T8H-603) transit buses and four MCI MC-8 Americruiser coaches were placed into revenue service for the MTA (in Baltimore, Maryland) and Greyhound Lines, respectively.
 The MTA terminated its test in July 1981 after three months in revenue service; by the time the study concluded in 1983, it had been placed under the auspices of NASA.